marczz/mzlinux_pages/system/file_managers.md

     -   [Gentoo Wiki: PCManFM](http://wiki.gentoo.org/wiki/PCManFM).
 -   [SpaceFM](http://ignorantguru.github.io/spacefm/) (GPL)
-    is a fork of PCManFM 0.5 that has been competing with pcmanfm for years, but now since march 2015 it has only a minimal maintenance.
+    is a fork of PCManFM 0.5 that has been competing with pcmanfm for years, but now since march 2015 it had only a minimal maintenance, and the last commit is in 2018.
     The fork of PCManFM 0.5 was did by developers that did not want the gvfs bindings that were added to PCManFM, and rather preferred the [udevil](http://ignorantguru.github.io/udevil/)